guix77/service.remove.black.bars.gbm/README.md

 ### Aspect Ratio Detection

 1. **IMDb Detection (Primary)**:
-   - Queries IMDb API using video title, year, and IMDb ID
+   - Scrapes IMDb website using video title, year, and IMDb ID
    - Gets the original aspect ratio of the content
    - Caches results locally for future use